condensetech/cdk-constructs/README.md

 ### Cloudwatch Alarms Topic

 The [CloudwatchAlarmsTopicStack](lib/stacks/cloudwatch-alarms-topic-stack.ts) creates an SNS Topic which can be used as a target for Cloudwatch Alarms.
-In addition to link the topic to HTTPS endpoints, it can also create a Lambda function which can be used to send messages to Discord.
+In addition to link the topic to HTTPS endpoints, it can also create a Lambda function which can be used to send messages to Discord or Slack.

 ### Naive BasicAuth Cloudfront Function